 The gas market is governed by regulations and rules jointly developed by the Gas Industry Company and the government.

 Natural gas underpins electricity supply security, supports a substantial petrochemical manufacturing sector and is used by many export industries and over 266,000 consumers.

 Gas distributors may need to apply for gas operator status to perform certain activities in some areas.

-A bill to amend the Gas Act 1992 which will improve information disclosure and increase the maximum financial penalty for breaching regulations has been introduced to Parliament.
+Parliament has passed an Act that will improve information disclosure and increase the maximum financial penalty for breaching gas regulations